Stutz Motor Car Company

-The Stutz Motor Car Company was an American producer of high-end sports and luxury cars based in Indianapolis, Indiana.
-Production began in 1911 and ended in 1935.

-Stutz was known as a producer of fast cars including America's first sports car and, from 1924, luxury cars for the rich and famous.
+The Stutz Motor Car Company was an American automobile manufacturer based in Indianapolis, Indiana that produced high-end sports and luxury cars.
+The company was founded in 1911 as the Ideal Motor Car Company before merging with the Stutz Auto Parts Company in 1913.
+Due to the pressures of the Great Depression, the Stutz company went defunct in 1938.
+The Stutz Motor Car Company produced roughly 39,000 automobiles in their Indianapolis factory during their existence.

-The brand was revived in 1968 under the aegis of the Stutz Motor Car of America and it unveiled a line of modern retro-look cars.
-Although the company is still in existence, sales of factory-produced vehicles ceased in 1995.
+The Stutz brand was revived in 1968 as Stutz Motor Car of America, with a focus on producing Neoclassic automobiles.
+The company is still in existence, but sales of factory-produced vehicles ceased in 1995.

 History

-Ideal Motor Car Company, organized in June 1911 by Harry C. Stutz with his friend, Henry F Campbell, began building Stutz cars in Indianapolis in 1911.
+The Ideal Motor Car Company, organized in June 1911 by Harry C. Stutz with his friend, Henry F. Campbell, began building Stutz cars in Indianapolis in 1911.
 They set this business up after a car built by Stutz in under five weeks and entered in the name of his Stutz Auto Parts Co. was placed 11th in the Indianapolis 500 earning it the slogan "the car that made good in a day".
 Ideal built what amounted to copies of the racecar with added fenders and lights and sold them with the model name Stutz Bearcat, Bear Cat being the name of the actual racecar.

 The Bearcat featured a 389 CID Wisconsin brawny four-cylinder T-head engine with four valves per cylinder, one of the earliest multi-valve engines, matched with one of Harry Stutz's transaxles.
-Stutz Motor has also been credited with the development of "the underslung chassis", an invention that greatly enhanced the safety and cornering of motor vehicles and one that is still in use today.
-Stutz' "White Squadron" race team won the 1913 and 1915 national championships before withdrawing from racing in October 1915.
+Stutz Motor has also been credited with the development of "the underslung chassis," an invention that greatly enhanced the safety and cornering of motor vehicles and one that is still in use today.
+Stutz's "White Squadron" race team won the 1913 and 1915 national championships before withdrawing from racing in October 1915.